vikingeducation/assignment_data_modeling/README.md

 Tingting

-models, columns, validations, associations
-BASIC
-#1 free online learning platform
-goals
+#BASIC
-  display list of courses and lessons for each course display lesson for each course
+1) free online learning platform goals display list of courses and lessons for each course display lesson for each course